StatBiomed/DNA-AI-hackathon/README.md

 predict the cell type-specific transcription factor bindings.

-As you can see, the input data is limited, mainly the relatively short sequence, optionally with its cic-gene expression (maybe chromatin open accessibility in the future), but the output is extremely large, not only many TFs but in diverse cell conditions.
+As you can see, the input data is limited, mainly the relatively short sequence, optionally with its cis-gene expression (maybe chromatin open accessibility in the future), but the output is extremely large, not only for many TFs but also in diverse cell conditions.

 This would be an ideal task to demonstrate the zero-shot capability of